aarenson/PHPCap/docs-md/DeveloperGuide.md

 * http://www.php-fig.org/psr/psr-1/
 * http://www.php-fig.org/psr/psr-2/

-To check for compliance for the PHPCap source code, execute the following command in the root directory of the PHPCap:
+To check for compliance for the PHPCap source code, execute the following command in the root directory of PHPCap:

     ./vendor/bin/phpcs --standard=PSR1,PSR2 src